frogtheastronaut/frogtheastronaut/README.md

 # Hi there 👋

-I'm Ethan, a teenage kid who enjoys learning a bit of everything. \
+I'm Ethan, a teenage kid who enjoys learning a bit of everything.
+You can find out more about me on my [personal website!](https://ethanzyx.vercel.app/)

 ## Some things about me